chiransiriwardhana/Machine-Learning-Project/README.md

 14. Normalize the train and test sets before fed into XGB classifier.(but it reduce accuracy)

-15. datset is normalized before using the XGB classifier.

-16. use XGB classifier and catboost classifier to clssify.
+15. use XGB classifier and catboost classifier to clssify.
 However Catboost classifier gives better result for test set.
 Therefore highest rank is given by catboost classifier